Alina Bicar

-Alina Joyce Bicar (born November 17, 1998) is a Filipina professional volleyball player currently playing for the Chery Tiggo Crossovers in the Premier Volleyball League.
+Alina Joyce Bicar (born November 17, 1998) is a Filipino professional volleyball player for the Choco Mucho Flying Titans of the Premier Volleyball League (PVL).
 Bicar played setter for and was a former captain of the UST Golden Tigresses.

 Volleyball career

 UAAP

 Bicar was a member of UST Golden Tigresses collegiate women's University team.

 In 2020, Bicar became the captain of the team in the UAAP Season 82 volleyball tournaments but later on, the tournament was cancelled because of the COVID-19 pandemic.

 PVL

 Alina Bicar was a member and Captain of BaliPure Purest Water Defenders in 2021.
 She left BaliPure in the then ongoing 2021 PVL Open Conference and signed for the Petro Gazz Angels.

 In 2022, she signed again with BaliPure Purest Water Defenders and was back as the captain of the team for the 2022 PVL Open Conference.

 In May 2022, she transferred to Chery Tiggo Crossovers but she and her Team mates EJ Laure, Justine Dorog, and Buding Duremdes missed the 3 games of 2022 PVL Invitational Conference due to the health and safety protocols.

+On January 1, 2026, Bicar joined the Choco Mucho Flying Titans following Chery Tiggo's disbandment in December 2025.